Foahh/margrete-air-curve-converter/README.md

 - Recommended IDE: **Visual Studio** or **CLion**

 Feel free to open issues or submit pull requests.
 If you have any questions related to the plugin, you can DM me on Discord (@niflhevier).
-Please note that my replies may be delayed as I primarily use QQ (281262885) for communication.
+Please note that my replies in Discord may be delayed as I primarily use QQ (281262885) for communication.

 ## License